Women in 1970s Francoist Spain: 1970

 Prince Juan Carlos was appointed as Franco's official successor in 1970, with Admiral Luis Carrero Blanco being the unofficial successor.

 By 1970, many liberal and socialist women had left the Catholic Church in Spain.
-These women joined clandestine political organizations and trade unions.
+These women joined secret political organizations and trade unions.
 Women also stopped becoming nuns, with a 30% decrease in the number of women in convents from the previous decade.

 In 1970, 2 million units of the pill were sold in Spain.

-The 1970 Education Act guaranteed a free education for all Spanish citizens.
+The 1970 Education Act guaranteed free education for all Spanish citizens.